 An application for a TEN must take into account the safety of all concerned.
-During this difficult time, all TEN applications are expected to be accompanied by a relevant risk assessment including COVID-19 safety measures and an associated action plan.
+During this difficult time, we recommend that all TEN applications are accompanied by a relevant risk assessment including Covid-19 safety measures and an associated action plan.
 This is to comply with the following licensing objectives:

 - the prevention of crime and disorder